 - Boat length 16 feet to less than 26 feet $66

 - Boat length 26 feet to less than 40 feet $88

 - Boat length 40 feet and greater $110

 - If you vessel requires a HIN, then HIN placement must be proven prior to the receipt of your new registration and decal.

 4. Massachusetts Gun Bill of Sale

 In Massachusetts, you must have a state permit to carry any firearm, but there is no official registration.
-Unofficially, firearms must be recorded with the Massachusetts Executive Office of Public Safety and Security (EOPSS), and bill of sale information can be submitted electronically online.
-That said, there is no official form, though there are countless samples online.
-Each should feature at least the following criteria:
+Unofficially, firearms must be recorded with the Massachusetts Executive Office of Public Safety and Security (EOPSS), and firearm bill of sale information can be submitted electronically online.
+When submitting your gun bill of sale, make sure you meet the following criteria: